Best Car Insurance (2026)

 Consider this if you want great quality, affordable car insurance from a company people recognise and trust.

-Hastings Direct are a very popular insurance company, with 3.9 million live insurance policies in force, reflecting growth of 12% last year.
+Hastings Direct are a very popular insurance company, with 4.4 million live insurance policies in force as of late 2025, reflecting 15% year-on-year growth.
 They sell direct and via price comparison websites (PCWs).
-In 2024, 90% of Hastings premiums written were sold through PCWs.
+Around 90% of Hastings premiums written are sold through PCWs.
 And PCWs are the only way to buy the cheapest of their products, Hastings Essential car insurance.
 They also offer two higher tiers of cover (Direct and Premium), which can be purchased via comparison sites or direct from their website.
 Plus they have YouDrive (a black box plan) and Multi Car cover (providing discounts for households with between 2 and 4 cars), and a few additional brands (insurePink and People's Choice).

 Hastings Direct continue to invest in digital capabilities, which means it's easier for customers to buy online and manage their accounts via a customer portal and app (which is highly rated with 4.7 stars in Apple's App Store).